kjdlmv/GPIOControl/README.md

 You can construction a GPIOControl object like this.
 ***
-There have a args, it's call "gpioNum", it's Int type, please fill out your GPIO index at here.
+There have a args, it's call "gpioNum", it's Integer type, please fill out your GPIO index at here.
 ***
 ### 2.2.
 How to export my pin?
 ```Java